Activities | Camp

 $ FREE annual pass

 Must ALWAYS have a campfire permit when camping outside a developed campground.

-- Agreement to follow the campfire restrictions & regulations
+- Agreement to follow campfire restrictions & regulations

-- Valid from the date issued until the end of the calendar
+- Valid from the date issued, until the end of the calendar year.

-- May be used in any National Forest in Northern California
+- May be used in any National Forest, permitting open fires.

-- At camp have shovel, water source & bucket.
+- Always have shovel, water source & bucket.

 Fire restrictions change throughout the year depending on fire